PedemonteGiacomo/EasySite/README.md

 ```bash
 quasar dev
 ```
 This will start the development server, and Quasar will automatically open the development server page.
+If you can see the main page your installation was successful.

 # Make it Personal